libretro/libretro-uae/README.md

 - Select the right disk index
 - Insert the new disk with 'Disk Cycle Tray Status'

-Note: ZIP support is provided by RetroArch and is done before passing the game to the core.
-So, when using a M3U file, the specified disk image must be uncompressed (ADF, DMS, FDI, IPF file formats).
-ADZ (gzipped ADF) will work though.

 Append "(MD)" as in "MultiDrive" to the M3U filename to insert each disk in a different drive for games that support multiple drives.
 Only possible if there are no more than 4 disks.

 For games that require a dedicated save disk, one may be generated automatically by entering the following line in an M3U file: `#SAVEDISK:VolumeName`. `VolumeName` is optional and may be omitted.
 For example, this will create a blank, unlabelled disk image at disk index 5: